BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Parameterizing the microwave sky

 For practical parameter estimation purposes, both of these assumptions have been shown to be excellent approximations to the true CMB sky \citep[see, e.g.,][and references therein]{planck2016-l07,planck2016-l09}.

 The connection to cosmological parameters, such as the Hubble constant $H_0$ or the reionization optical depth $\tau$, is made through cosmological Boltzmann codes, such as \texttt{CMBfast} \citep{seljak:1996} or \texttt{CAMB} \citep{Lewis:1999bs}.
 These deterministically calculate the ensemble-averaged CMB power spectrum based on well-understood physics given some specific set of cosmological parameters, $\xi$.
 However, this calculation is only straightforward going from $\xi$ to $C_{\ell}$; it is highly nontrivial to go directly from $C_{\ell}$ to $\xi$.
 Instead, Markov Chain Monte Carlo (MCMC) methods such as \texttt{CosmoMC} \citep{cosmomc} are typically employed to perform the inversion, in which a series of parameter combinations are proposed and rejected or accepted, ultimately resulting in a set of parameter samples that jointly represents the final parameter posterior distribution.
-As described in Sect.~\ref{sec:bp_program}, the goal of the \BP\ program is to implement a similar MCMC method that eventually accounts for the entire process from raw time-ordered data to final cosmological parameters; in its current form, the final product of the \BP\ pipeline will be the so-called CMB power spectrum likelihood, $\mathcal{L}(C_{\ell}) \equiv P(\d\mid C_{\ell})$, and the final parameter estimation process will still be performed using \texttt{CosmoMC}.
+As described in Sect.~\ref{sec:bp_program}, the goal of the \BP\ program is to implement a similar MCMC method that accounts for the entire process from raw time-ordered data to final cosmological parameters with full Bayesian end-to-end error propagation.